surrealdb/surrealmx/README.md

 #### Durability guarantees

-MemoDB provides different levels of durability (the "D" in ACID) depending on the persistence configuration:
+SurrealMX provides different levels of durability (the "D" in ACID) depending on the persistence configuration:

 ##### In-memory only mode (No persistence)

-When persistence is disabled (the default), MemoDB provides **no durability guarantees**.
+When persistence is disabled (the default), SurrealMX provides **no durability guarantees**.
 All data is lost when the process terminates, crashes, or the system shuts down.
 This mode is ideal for:
 - Caching and temporary data storage
 - Development and testing
 - Scenarios where data can be reconstructed from other sources